 Cross Reference Table - Old Ad Rules to New Ad Rules

 Cross Reference Table - New Ad Rules to Old Ad Rules

 HANDBOOK ON LAWYER ADVERTISING AND SOLICITATION

 The Handbook on Lawyer Advertising & Solicitation is an annual publication by the Standing Committee on Advertising.
 This handy reference gives general information on lawyer advertising, how to file advertisements with The Florida Bar, current rules regarding advertising and sample ads for reference.
-The handbook has been updated to include the most recent amendments to the lawyer advertising rules (effective May 1, 2013).
-The quick reference checklists have been updated to include these amendments as well.
+The handbook was updated on February 19, 2014 and includes the most recent amendments to the lawyer advertising rules.
+To obtain the full handbook, please download both the handbook (850 KB) and the sample advertisements (2.2 MB).

 Lawyer advertising filing requirements

 To assist Florida Bar members in filing their advertisements for review, staff of the Ethics and Advertising Department created cover sheets for your use that address many of the common omissions and questions in filing advertisements.
 You are not required to file the cover sheet with your advertisement.
 If you choose to use the cover sheet, we hope it will help expedite the review process.
 For information on which advertisements are required to be filed for review, please see Attorney Advertising Filing Requirements above.
 For your convenience, these forms are available in 2 formats: one you can print and fill out, the other you can fill in and save the completed form in your own system.

 Coversheet For TV & Radio Advertisements (Word / PDF)